 Dr. Enrico Di Minin is an Academy of Finland Researcher in Conservation Science at the Department of Geosciences and Geography, University of Helsinki.
 With funding from the Academy of Finland and the University of Helsinki he started building a group of researchers interested in developing cutting-edge analyses, using novel data sources and interdisciplinary methods, to address the biodiversity crisis and inform conservation policy.
-We are the Interdisciplinary and Digital Conservation Group.

 Previously he was a postdoctoral Researcher at the Finnish Centre of Excellence in Metapopulation Research.
 He earned his PhD at the Durrell Institute of Conservation and Ecology, University of Kent, UK.